xaionaro-go/eventbus/README.md

 `eventbus` is a naive implementation of a type-safe thread-safe optimistically-sending-event-zero-allocation event bus.

 Initially I used [github.com/asaskevich/EventBus](https://pkg.go.dev/github.com/asaskevich/EventBus), but it was buggy (deadlocks) and on top of that quite inconvenient.
 So I just quickly thrown together a bit of code to implement an event bus from scratch.
-This type with type safety, no deadlock and enough flexibility.
+This time with type safety, no deadlocks and more flexibility.

 Project priorities:
 * Safety